ovh/docs/pages/platform/kubernetes-k8s/customizing-kubeproxy/guide.pt-pt.md

 }
 ```

-Both kubeProxyMode and customization.* can be modified on cluster reset with the same payload used for creation.
+Both `kubeProxyMode` and `customization` fields can be modified on cluster reset with the same payload used for creation.

 If these fields are not specified, it will reset to default value (ipvs for kubeProxyMode and empty customization).